 If you hope that you can sear the meat in the instant pot, add in veggies, broth, and spices, and have a crispy layer on your meat by the end of cooking, you will be disappointed.

 This is, unfortunately, not the case.
-But having a nicely ‘closed’ meat that will retain all its juices can be more than expected.
+But it can be more than expected to have a nicely ‘closed’ meat that will retain all its juices.

 So one point of worthiness is down.
 Let’s steam our way to the next one.